Eldho01/shell-with-C/README.md

 ## shell

 + Shell is a Command-Line-Interface (**CLI**) that allow users to Interact with Operating system.
-+ It is a Interpreter which read from CLI or files and converter Human readable commands to system calls which OS understands.
++ It is a Interpreter which read from CLI or files and convert Human readable commands to system calls which OS understands.

 ## Features of Shell

 1. The shell basically parse the User input into Commands and Arguments.
 2. Can execute programs by forking a new process.
-3. Pinpelineing or chaining commands using **|** operator, this allow user to use output of one commands as input of the next.(eg. ls /usr| grep lib)
+3. Pipelineing or chaining commands using  ' **|** 'operator, this allow user to use output of one commands as input of the next.(eg. ls /usr| grep lib)
 4. Scriptting is the most useful feature of shell.
 This allow user to automate tasks and excecute from files.(by running **.sh** scripts)